TheAtlasRepository/ImgPDF2Map/README.md

+# Image/PDF 2 Map
-## Setting up Miniconda Environment
+## Setting up project
 1. **Install Miniconda:**

-   - Download and install Miniconda from [Miniconda website](https://docs.conda.io/en/latest/miniconda.html).
+   Download and install Miniconda from [Miniconda website](https://docs.conda.io/en/latest/miniconda.html).

 2. **Create a Conda Environment:**

-   - Need to be in the directory you want to set the project up in!
+   Need to be in the directory you want to set the project up in!

    ```bash
     conda create --name YOUR_ENV_NAME